Starting year in industry:

-I am an intern architect/architectural designer on the Neighboring Concepts team.
-I try my best to insert myself wherever I can, to support my team and to the work that we do while I’m on the path to becoming a licensed architect myself.
+I try my best to insert myself wherever I can, to support my team and the work that we do.
 Outside of work, I am an avid art supply collector (especially sketchbooks), crocheter, and artist who can tell you everything that is in stock at Dollar Tree.
-Also, I love almost anything orange.****
+Also, I love almost anything orange.

 I would say that my greatest achievement is pursuing a college education.
 I grew up in a very rough area; statistics say that it would be almost impossible to expect that I would make out of that area.
 Almost.
 My mom hammered in us how important having an education was while we were growing up.
 Without a single clue as to how I would pay for it, going to college opened up so many other great opportunities that I would never have been able to pursue otherwise.

 While I was in college earning my Bachelor of Arts in Architecture degree, I was a member of the American Institute of Architecture Students (AIAS), as well as the National Society of Leadership and Success (NSLS).
 I also enjoyed serving as a student ambassador for the School of Architecture’s advising department, which involved me mentoring and speaking to prospective students and their families.
 Outside of that, I am currently a new mentor for the Charlotte chapter of ACE, and a featured designer for North Carolina’s Say It Loud: Beyond the Built Environment exhibition.